Adaptive Control in Autonomous Driving via Real-Time Recurrent RL: Results

 \subsection{CarRacing}

 \paragraph{Pretraining results}

 Figure \ref{fig:carracing_pretraining} in the Appendix shows the validation loss curves for pretraining the \texttt{CarRacing} policies, aggregated by model type.
-Figure \ref{fig:carracing_boxplots} left shows the aggregated evaluation reward for the pretrained models when employed in the environment without any tuning.
-At this point, all pretrained models performed similarly.
+Figure \ref{fig:carracing_boxplots} (left) shows the aggregated evaluation reward for the pretrained models when used in the environment without any tuning.

 \paragraph{Fine-Tuning}